mlombard82/yelpCamp/README.md

 features
 -------
 - Yelp- like web app for Camp places.
-Full with User auth, CRUD functionality and RESTful conventions for navigation.
+Full with User auth, CRUD functionality and RESTful for navigation.

 technologies